 The Mayor, with the advice and consent of the Township Council, appoints the Township Attorney for a one-year term.
 The Township Attorney is the representative in Township-related legal proceedings, prepares complex ordinances and resolutions, as well as deeds and contracts for council consideration, and provides legal counsel.

 The Mayor, with the advice and consent of the Township Council, appoints the Township Auditor for a one-year term.
 The Auditor must be a registered municipal accountant.
 The Auditor prepares an annual audit of Township financial records and renders other financial services.

 The Municipal Judge is a three-year appointment of the Council.
 An appointee must be a member of the New Jersey State Bar.
 Jurisdiction includes traffic violations, municipal ordinance violations, and minor criminal matters.
 More severe criminal infractions are sent to Superior Court in Paterson after a probable cause hearing.

 Members of the public are welcome to address the Council at all Council meetings.
 Each Regular, Workshop, and Special meeting agenda will allow for public participation.
 Persons who wish to do so may address the Council during that portion of the meeting to speak about any topic.
 Each person will be limited to five minutes.
-Regularly scheduled meetings are held on the first, second and fourth Wednesday of each month with the exception of summer months when meetings are held on the second and fourth Wednesday.
-Special meetings are called when there is a need for an additional meeting.
-Unless otherwise advertised, all meetings are held at Town Hall at 7:30 p.m.
+Regular and Workshop meetings are scheduled by the Township Council by Resolution at the Reorganization meeting in January.

 INITIATIVE, REFERENDUM AND RECALL